telerik/xaml-docs/controls/radribbonview/features/keyboard-support.md

 {% endif %}

 When a control's keytip is activated, the action associated with the control will be executed:
-COMMENT: At the beginning of this help article, you use keytip as one word, not two.
-I will change to one word so the help article is consistent.
-Please review that my change was correct and then remove this comment.
 * Using a keytip of a __RibbonTab__ will select the tab

 * Using a keytip of a __RibbonSplitButton/RibbonDropDownButton__ will open the __DropDown__ content of the button